WPRDC/data-guide/docs/privacy.md

 ##Introduction
 Open data publishing requires policies, procedures, and actions to protect individuals and organizations from unintentional sharing of personally identifiable information (PII).
 In some cases, sharing data including PII can cause people serious harm.
 The proliferation of digital public records, data contained in social media, inadequate policies for managing and protecting PII, and inconsistent data management practices increase the likelihood that PII can be combined across multiple sources to uniquely identify an individual.
 This section of the guide is designed to help publishers identify PII, and take steps to minimize the risk and harm of a breach.

 The Western Pennsylvania Regional Data Center is NOT equipped to offer legal advice or opinions related to data sharing.
-We encourage organizations with questions to contact appropriate legal counsel with any questions related to the legal aspects of data sharing.
+We encourage organizations with questions to contact appropriate counsel with any questions related to the legal aspects of data sharing.

 ##What is Personally Identifiable Information (PII)
 Personally identifiable information (PII) is “information about a person that contains some unique identifier, including but not limited to name or Social Security Number, from which the identity of the person can be determined.”
 [GSA 2014] This description includes both information that directly identifies an individual, such as a name, and information, such as race or gender, that can identify individuals when combined with other information.